dmytri/cabinet/README.md

 This project uses a unified ruleset for all AI agents and automation logic.

-Rules are defined in [`CONVENTIONS.md`](./CONVENTIONS.md), which should be symlinked for agents like Cursor to interpret and enforce:
+Rules are defined in [`CONVENTIONS.md`](./CONVENTIONS.md), which should be symlinked for agents like Cursor to interpret and enforce.

+All spelling in code, comments, documentation, and user-facing text must use Canadian English (e.g., "colour", "behaviour", "favour").

 ```bash
 ln -s CONVENTIONS.md .cursor-rules